Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/index.md

 ## Assumptions

-1. Each member_id acts as a unique identifier across all tables and functions as a foreign key for joining datasets (e.g., demographics, agreements, check-ins, purchases, payments).

-2. It is assumed there are no restrictions on cancellations during the first month.
+1. It is assumed there are no restrictions on cancellations during the first month.
 Members are free to exit at any time without contractual penalties.
 This assumption explains the high early churn rates observed by day 30 and makes “first-month engagement” a critical driver of retention strategy.

-3. The analysis considers only four forms of membership: Standard Annual, Passport Annual, Standard Month-to-Month (M2M), and Passport M2M No hybrid or promotional contracts (e.g., trial passes, corporate packages, or family bundles) are included in the dataset.
+2. The analysis considers only four forms of membership: Standard Annual, Passport Annual, Standard Month-to-Month (M2M), and Passport M2M No hybrid or promotional contracts (e.g., trial passes, corporate packages, or family bundles) are included in the dataset.
 This simplifies comparison but may understate real-world variability.

-4. Payment timeliness is measured strictly as on-time vs. late, with no partial credit or grace period adjustments.
+3. Payment timeliness is measured strictly as on-time vs. late, with no partial credit or grace period adjustments.

 _Disclaimer: The insights in this report are based on synthetic data created for educational and demonstration purposes.
 They do not reflect real-world behaviors or outcomes and should not be taken as professional advice._